Motorcycle Safety Foundation | Basic RiderCourse Overview

 The MSF Basic RiderCourse is designed for beginning riders with little to no experience.
 Start developing entry-level skills for riding in traffic now.
 Purchase a digital version of the Rider Handbook!

-NMMSP expects to train 2,000 motorcyclists per year and operates nine training sites throughout New Mexico.
+NMMSP trains 2,000 motorcyclists a year at our five training sites throughout New Mexico.